Feature photo: Eilean Donan Castle

 In the 2016 Brexit referendum in Scotland, unlike in England, 62 percent of voters voted for the United Kingdom to remain in the European Union.
 At first glance, this sounds like evidence of great enthusiasm for Europe.
 In reality, however, it is unclear whether the Scots who are enthusiastic about Europe would actually be willing to advance the European project with energy and enthusiasm, or whether they are only interested in the advantages of the common internal market and possible funds from Brussels.
 The European project urgently needs to be reformed and further developed.
 "Europe is not progressing strongly enough," said Emmanuel Macron on May 9.5.2021th, XNUMX at the kick-off event of the "Conference on the Future of Europe" in Strasbourg.
 What can we expect from the Scots?
 For reforms, the EU needs forward-looking and courageous politicians and the citizens who support them.
 Will the Scots still be convinced Europeans if decisions are made in Brussels that do not correspond to their political ideas?

 The expected disputes over Scottish independence are likely to last for several years.
 Von Ondarza does not expect a second referendum in Scotland until 2022 at the earliest, if at all.
-Angus Robertson, the former press spokesman for the SNP, gave a time horizon for independence "within the next ten years" (deutschlandfunk.de, 21.5.21: "Is Scotland facing divorce twice?") not just focus on developments in Scotland.
-It would make sense to keep an eye on all the developments on the British Isles.
-Over the next few years, I expect that younger voters in England in particular – if not in the UK as a whole – will recognize the problems and disadvantages of Brexit and will weigh them in future voting decisions.
-I base these expectations, among other things, on the breakdown of turnout by different age groups in the Brexit vote on 23.6.2016.
-In general, it was noted that while young people voted against Brexit, they rarely went to the polls at the time; afterwards they complained that they left the decision about their future to the older ones.
-The numbers back it up: across the UK, 51,89 percent voted to leave the EU; 48,11 percent were in favor of staying.
-All in all a pretty tight decision; the majority for Brexit was almost 127.000 votes.
+Angus Robertson, the former press spokesman for the SNP, named a time horizon for independence “within the next ten years” (deutschlandfunk.de, May 21.5.2021, 23.6.2016: “Is Scotland facing divorce twice?”)
+This would also allow the EU to develop a longer-term perspective not just focus on developments in Scotland.
+It would make sense to keep an eye on all developments on the British Isles.
+In the next few years, I expect that younger voters in England - if not in the entire United Kingdom - will recognize the problems and disadvantages of Brexit and take them into account in future voting decisions.
+I base these expectations, among other things, on the breakdown of the voter turnout of the different age groups in the Brexit vote on June 51,89, 48,11.
+More generally, it was noted that although young people voted against Brexit, they hardly went to the polls at the time; They later complained that they had left the decision about their future to their elders.
+The numbers prove this: Across the UK, 127 percent voted to leave the EU; 000 percent were in favor of remaining.
+All in all, a pretty close decision; the majority for Brexit was just under 18 votes.
 The differences in voter turnout were significant.
-In the 18-34 age group, 64 percent took part in the vote.
-In the age group 36-64 it was 80 per cent and in the over 65 year olds it was 89 per cent (figures from wikipedia.org: election results of the referendum on the UK remaining in the European Union).
-The participation of boys was 16 percent lower than that of the next higher age group and 25 percent lower than that of the oldest group of voters.
-Given the slim majority for Brexit, the young could have avoided the mishap if they had taken the trouble to vote!
-For the younger generation of the UK, traveling across Europe had become second nature; with Erasmus they had the great opportunity to study at many colleges and universities on the continent.
-But Brexit ended Erasmus for the United Kingdom.
-Those affected should be "not amused", although Johnson wants to launch his own exchange program.
+In the 34-64 age group, 36 percent took part in the vote.
+In the age group 64 - 80 it was 65 percent and in those over 89 it was 16 percent (figures from wikipedia.org: election results of the referendum on whether the United Kingdom should remain in the European Union”).
+The participation of young people was 25 percent lower than that of the next older age groups and XNUMX percent lower than that of the oldest voter group.
+Given the small majority for Brexit, the young people could have prevented the disaster if they had made the effort to vote!
+For the UK's younger generation, traveling across Europe had become second nature; With Erasmus they had the great opportunity to study at many colleges and universities on the continent.
+But with Brexit, Erasmus ended for the United Kingdom.
+Those affected are likely to be “not amused”, even though Johnson wants to set up his own exchange program.

 Nicola Sturgeon, the First Minister and Chair of the SNP called on the EU to reserve a spot for Scotland (quoted in SWP Comments No. 38, May 2021).
 Any EU reaction to this wish – positive or negative – would be short-sighted and undiplomatic.
 Rather, the place in the European Union should not only be reserved for Scotland, but for the young generation of the whole United Kingdom.
 It's up to the youngsters to initiate and enforce re-entry into the EU sooner or later.
 Scotland would then automatically be included and back in the EU even without the wounds of a “fight” for independence.
 It is clear to me that this cannot be achieved with the Brexit generation.